Visa policy of Russia: Electronic visa (e-Visa)

+Citizens of the following 18 countries could apply for an e-Visa to visit to regions in the Far Eastern Federal District: Algeria, Bahrain, Brunei, China, India, Iran, Japan, North Korea, Kuwait, Mexico, Morocco, Oman, Qatar, Saudi Arabia, Singapore, Tunisia, Turkey, United Arab Emirates.

+Citizens of 54 countries could apply for single-entry business, humanitarian and tourist visas to visit the Kaliningrad region.

 Holders of non-ordinary passports

-Under reciprocal agreements, holders of diplomatic or various categories of service passports (consular, official, service, special) of the following countries and territories may enter and remain in Russia without a visa for the following period:
+Holders of diplomatic or various categories of service passports (consular, official, service, special) of the following countries and territories may enter and remain in Russia without a visa for the following period: